-At the same time, in many places, including Odessa, criminals were important financial contributors of the Jewish community.
-In many cases religious leaders of the community even supplied character testimonies in favor of those criminals in courts.
-(Many such cases are known in other port cities such as Buenos Aires, Alexandria and Rio de Janeiro).

-Yet pimps, madams and prostitutes were not allowed to be buried within the center parts of the Jewish cemeteries.
-According to Jewish tradition, people with dubious character, people who committed religious offences and people who committed suicide are buried at the outskirts of the cemetery in special sections.
-Most of those engaging in the prostitution industry were buried in these special sections or in some cases (New York & Buenos Aires) in separate graveyards.

-Ambivalence was the name of the game.
-Trafficking was regarded as a horrible crime.
-Other criminals, dealing in less morally threatening activities, were buried right in the center of the communal cemetery.
+This said, in many places Odessa among them, criminals were also important financial contributors to the Jewish community.
+In many cases, even community religious leaders were character witnesses for those criminals in court cases, as was also true in other ports such as Buenos Aires, Alexandria, and Rio de Janeiro.
+Yet pimps, madams, and prostitutes were not allowed to be buried within the central areas of the Jewish cemeteries.
+According to Jewish tradition, people of dubious character, people who commit religious offenses, and people who commit suicide are buried in special sections on the cemetery outskirts.
+Most of those engaged in prostitution were buried in these areas or, in some places such as New York and Buenos Aires, in separate graveyards.
+Double standards were the name of the game, with trafficking regarded as a horrible crime, but other perpetrators of what were deemed less morally threatening crimes were buried right in the centers of communal cemeteries.

-Jewish women worldwide organized battling against prostitution and trafficking.
-The Jewish Association for the Protection of Girls and Women in London - JAPGW and the Jüdischer Frauenbund - JFB (The League of Jewish Women) in Germany are just a few examples.
-The English Organization was formed by Lady Battersea and German by Bertha Pappenheim.
+Jewish women around the world organized to battle against prostitution and trafficking.
+The Jewish Association for the Protection of Girls and Women in London (JAPGW), founded by Lady Battersea, and the Jüdischer Frauenbund (The League of Jewish Women; JFB) founded

+by Bertha Pappenheim in Germany are just two examples.
 Pappenheim also formed a similar organization in Eastern Europe based in Warsaw.

-Women's organizations were supported in combating prostitution by other Jewish Philanthropic organizations - Jewish Colonization Association (JCA) is a notable example.
-Thus, JCA co-operated with JAPGW in 1912, helping 15 young women who emigrated from Russia and went to work as prostitutes in London.
+Women’s organizations were supported in in these aims by other Jewish philanthropic organizations, the Jewish Colonization Association (JCA) being a notable example.
+The JCA, for example, co-operated with JAPGW in 1912 in aiding 15 young women who had emigrated from Russia and went to work as prostitutes in London.

 Why did trafficking take hold in port and border cities more than in other urban centers?
-Urban networks provide a possible explanation.
-Charles Tilly claimed that social networks played a major role in urbanization.
-Robert Lee added that port cities played an essential part in the urbanization process, especially in Europe.
-Trafficking needed networks, and port cities like Odessa provided such network operations.
+Theories around urban networks provide possible explanations.
+Tilly, for example, has claimed that social networks played a major role in urbanization, and Lee has added his contention that port cities, with their international networks, played an essential part in the urbanization process, especially in Europe.
+Trafficking needs networks and port cities like Odessa provided such network operations.

-The phenomenon discussed here coincided with the huge waves of late 19th early 20th century migrations.
-The role of port cities in this period of migration was very significant.
-In the case of prostitution, the network spread, as we saw, from the ports of origin to ports of destination (Odessa to Buenos Aires is for example).
-In some incidents the network had a familial basis.
-Many reports in Hebrew newspapers describe such networks.
-For example, Joseph Bord and Yehuda Banda, who smuggled women from Eastern Europe to Argentina, were brothers in law.
-Bord's assistant was one Napoleon Dikfaden.
-Dikfaden's wife Sara served as a 'Madame' in a brothel in Buenos Aires.
-Anton Hirschfeld, a Hungarian Jew, and his wife sent young women from Budapest to Odessa.
+The phenomenon discussed here coincided with the huge waves of late nineteenth- and early twentieth-century migrations and the role of port cities in them was very significant.
+In the case of prostitution, networks spread, as already noted, from the ports of origin to ports of destination, such as Odessa and Buenos Aires.
+In some cases, the networks were family-based, as described in many reports in Hebrew newspapers.
+For example, Joseph Bord and Yehuda Banda, who smuggled women from Eastern Europe to Argentina, were brothers-in-law.
+Bord’s assistant was one Napoleon Dikfaden, whose wife Sara served as a brothel madam in Buenos Aires.
+Hungarian Jew Anton Hirschfeld and his wife sent young women from Budapest to Odessa.

-Young girls were "harvested" in East European small cities as well as metropolises - again many in Odessa - and were promised husband, lodging and work in the new world or in the new countries.
-They arrived at ports in Western and Central Europe accompanied by young men.
+Young girls were “harvested” in small East European cities as well as metropolises like Odessa.
+They were promised husbands, lodgings, and jobs in their new home countries.
+They arrived at ports in western and central Europe accompanied by young men.
 Sometimes traffickers were intercepted.
-David Herman (A.K.A.
-Hermann Roder), assisted by his wife, tried to smuggle six young women, but was spotted by police in the port of Hamburg and was sent back to Russia.
-According to the report in Ha-Tzfira, Herman was successful in smuggling young women from Odessa and Warsaw via Hamburg to Argentina, at least twice before.
+David Herman (also known as Hermann Roder), assisted by his wife, for example, tried to smuggle six young women, but was spotted by police in the port of Hamburg and sent back to Russia.
+According to the report in Ha-Tzfira, Herman had been successful in smuggling young women from Odessa and Warsaw via Hamburg to Argentina at least twice before.